-CURSE OF THE MOONFALL is a 100,000 word adult romantic fantasy with series potential, best described as Critical Role meets The Vampire Diaries by way of Jacqueline Carey.
-Fans of the faustian bargain of RHAPSODIC by Laura Thalassa will enjoy the passionate politics of gods and devils, while readers of the GODKILLER trilogy by Hannah Kaner will be drawn to the intricate worldbuilding and high-stakes adventure.
+CURSE OF THE MOONFALL is a 120,000 word adult romantic fantasy with series potential, best described as Critical Role meets The Vampire Diaries by way of Jacqueline Carey.
+Fans of the dark journey of THE SHADOWBORN DUET by Carissa Broadbent will enjoy the passionate politics of gods and devils, while readers of the NIGHTSHADE CROWN series by Hannah Whitten will be drawn to the intricate worldbuilding and high-stakes adventure.

 Content warnings include: high spice/sexual content, language, fantasy violence.